-See the Schedule K-1-P(1) instructions and Illinois Schedule B specific instructions for more information.
+Corporations Completing Schedule K-1-P and Schedule K-1-P(3), and Illinois Schedule B specific instructions for more information.

 What is the purpose of Illinois Schedule B?

 The purpose of Illinois Schedule B, Partners' or Shareholders' Information, is for you to identify any person who was a partner or shareholder at any time during your tax year.